j-q-arnold/varlog/README.md

 * All lines are the same length.
 This is not realistic, but any problems with the output are easy to spot.
 * Application tags, `aaaaa` and such, can be filtered.
-One might Want to retrieve only lines related to a specific application.
+One might want to retrieve only lines related to a specific application.
 * Every line in the file has a unique sequence number, starting at zero.
   When filtering or counting lines, one can use the sequence number to confirm data are as expected.